India's top three mobile phone operators spend $13.6 billion in airwaves auction

 | MUMBAI/NEW DELHI

-MUMBAI/NEW DELHI India's top three mobile phone network operators have spent a combined $13.6 billion (9.1 billion pounds) in a government auction of airwaves to secure almost 80 percent of the spectrum on offer, reinforcing their positions in the world's second-biggest mobile market.
+MUMBAI/NEW DELHI India's top three mobile phone network operators have spent a combined $13.6 billion in a government auction of airwaves to secure almost 80 percent of the spectrum on offer, reinforcing their positions in the world's second-biggest mobile market.

 The heavy bidding reflects their confidence in the potential for data traffic in the world's fastest growing smartphone market, while also stoking concerns about debt levels in an industry which is already among the most leveraged in Asia.